prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

    How long do clients have to spend these coins?

 FEE_WITHDRAW
-   What fee is charged for withdrawl?
+   What fee is charged for withdrawal?

 FEE_DEPOSIT
    What fee is charged for depositing?